 How do you know if you have a continuing pregnancy?

 Continuing pregnancy is a pregnancy that continues to develop even after the use of Mifepristone and Misoprostol.
 In this case, the abortion has failed completely and the woman remains pregnant.
 Even if you bleed, you can still have a continuing pregnancy.
 Bleeding does not mean that you have had a… Lees meer »

 What are the chances that the fetus will be malformed if you have an ongoing pregnancy?

 If you have an ongoing pregnancy after using Misoprostol, the risk of having a baby with fetal malformations is increased.
-However, this risk is very small, less than 1 in 1000.
+However, this risk is small, less than 10 in 1000.
 This risk is smaller than the normal risk of having a baby with Down Syndrome.
-This very small risk does not exist when… Lees meer »
+This small risk does not exist when a woman… Lees meer »